 Recharge & Resume

 The Roborock S7 does include the Recharge & Resume function.
-Although you likley won’t need it, if the S7 drains its battery before the clean is complete, it can charge up in the middle of a cleaning cycle.
+If the S7 drains its battery before the clean is complete, it can charge up in the middle of a cleaning cycle.

 How does it work?

 - The S7 performs the initial clean.